Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Abstract

 \section{Abstract}

-\begin{small} Sufficient statistics are derived for the population size and parameters of commonly used closed population mark-recapture models.
-Rao-Blackwellization details for improving estimators that are not functions of the statistics are presented.
+\begin{small} Sufficient statistics are derived for the population size and capture-effect parameters of commonly used closed population mark-recapture models.
+Rao-Blackwellization procedures for improving on estimators that are not functions of such statistics are presented.
 As Rao-Blackwellization entails enumerating all sample reorderings consistent with the sufficient statistic, Markov chain Monte Carlo resampling procedures are provided to approximate the computationally intensive estimators.
-Simulation studies demonstrate that significant improvements can be made with the strategy.
+Simulation studies and empirical applications demonstrate that significant improvements for such estimators can be made with the strategy.
 Supplementary materials for this article are available online.
+The code will be made publicly available to facilitate further research.